Ruth L. Kirschstein NRSA for Individual Predoctoral MD/PhD Degree Fellows (F30)

-- Applicants must follow the instructions using the SF424 R&R Individual Fellowship Application Guide, as well as any program-specific instructions noted in Section IV.
-Application and Submission Information.
+- Applicants must follow the instructions using the SF424 R&R Individual Fellowship Application Guide, as well as any program-specific instructions noted in Section IV. of the Program Announcement.

-- When the program-specific instructions deviate from those in the Application Guide, follow the program-specific instructions.
+- When the FOA-specific instructions deviate from those in the Application Guide, follow the FOA-specific instructions.

 - Applications that do not comply with these instructions may be delayed or not accepted for review.

 |Receipt Cycle||Receipt Date: Application, Resubmission||Initial Review||Council Review||Earliest Possible Start Date*|

 *Start dates are determined by the availability of NCI funds and may not occur until well after the earliest possible start date.

 When a standard submission date falls on a weekend or Federal holiday, the application deadline is automatically extended to the next business day.